COMMUNIST KOREAN WAR LEAFLETS

 Headquarters, Chinese Peoples Volunteers

-The back depicts five Allied prisoners of war playing cards and the text:
+The left side of the front depicts five Allied prisoners of war playing cards and the text:

 Playing cards a favorite POW recreation.

-When opened, the inside is all text in English Chinese and Korean with the same text as the leaflet above.
+When opened, the inside is all text in English Chinese and Korean with the text:

 Another safe conduct pass bears the message on the front written in Korean and Chinese at the left and English at the right.
 The message is: